Haunted house: Famous haunted houses

 The Winchester Mystery House in San Jose, California is considered one of the most haunted houses in America, although there are no primary sources for the many ghost stories about it.
 They were most likely inspired by Sarah Winchester, who had her strange, complex, often illogical designs incorporated into the house for almost four decades.

 Wukang Mansion, a historical house in Shanghai, has a reputation for being haunted because of the large number of suicides of celebrities, intellectuals, and state-persecuted people there.

+Government House and Phitsanulok Mansion in Bangkok are two government buildings, located near each other and built in Neo-Gothic style.
+Both date back to the reign of King Rama VI in the early 20th century.
+They were originally given by the king to his two favorite pages, who were brothers.
+During World War II, the buildings became government property and were later occupied by the Japanese army.
+There are persistent rumors that both buildings are haunted, especially Phitsanulok Mansion, which is often referred to as "Thailand's White House."

 Halloween-themed haunted houses

 Halloween themed "haunted houses" began appearing around the same time as "trick or treat", during the Great Depression, as a way to distract young people whose Halloween pranks had escalated to vandalism and harassment of passersby.
 These first exhibits were low quality, being put together by groups of families in their basements.
 People would travel from home to home to experience a variety of frightening situations, such as hearing weird moans and howls, cardboard cutouts of black cats, damp sponges and hair nets hanging from the ceiling to touch people's faces, hanging fur on the walls of darkened hallways, and having to crawl through long dark tunnels.

 In 1972 Jerry Falwell and Liberty University introduced one of the first "hell houses" as an anti-Halloween attraction.
 Some Christian churches run these, which while being haunted houses, also promote their interpretation of the Christian gospel message.
 According to USA Today, in hell houses, "participants walk through several 'scenes' depicting the consequences of things like abortion, homosexuality and drunkenness."